 Before using iZooto's Web Push Notifications, let's understand the basics of push notifications.

 Web push notifications are clickable rich content messages sent to your device by a website or a web app.
 Push notifications are delivered to your mobile device or desktop, even when your browser is closed.
-As these notifications are pushed to user’s device, users don’t have to be present on the specific website to receive these notifications.
+As these notifications are pushed to the user’s device, they don’t have to be present on the specific website to receive these notifications.

 Now that the users have subscribed to your website, you can start sending them notifications.